 Seniors in good academic and behavioral standing may receive off-campus privilege.
-Off-campus privilege allows seniors to come to school late or leave campus early when they have a free block and no other school obligations to fulfill.
-Students may not leave campus during a free block between two classes.
+Off-campus privilege allows seniors to leave campus during the school day when they have no school obligations to fulfill.
 All classes, tutorial, advisories, all school assemblies, and appointments with faculty and administrators are considered school obligations.